 - Having a current email address to receive the eTA to New Zealand in the inbox.

-Additional eTA visa requirements may be announced by the New Zealand government closer to the eTA for New Zealand July 2019 launch and will be published on this website.
+Additional eTA visa waiver requirements may be announced by the New Zealand government closer to the eTA for New Zealand July 2019 launch and will be published on this website.

 The eTA New Zealand will streamline the process of attaining travel authorization and improve security and border control in the country.
 Eligible citizens will be able to fill out the simple New Zealand eTA application form, which will only take minutes to complete.